God's Love: Video - A Powerful Message of Hope

 121449

 Over the full 24-step cycle, the Fibonacci digital roots include all of the key digits we use in the spiritual pattern: 4, 6, 7, 9, and 1.
-In other words, the same “alphabet” that we use to describe distress → surrender → testing → breaking → renewal → stability is already present inside one of the most famous growth sequences in mathematics.

 The point is not that numbers “prove” God in a lab, but that math, biology, and Scripture all seem to be humming the same melody.
 The God Hypothesis says that this melody has a Composer.